Cassian25/React-Tableau-UI-For-Visualization/README.md

 ### `Dashboard.js`
 The main interface where users interact with the tool, upload data, and create visualizations.

+### `Sidebar.js`
+Displays the headers of the uploaded data, allowing users to drag and drop them into the container area.

+### `ContainerArea.js`
+The area where users can drop headers from the sidebar to create tables or charts.

 ### `ResizableTableModal.js`
 A resizable modal that displays the uploaded data in a table format.
 It allows users to download data and provides a responsive interface.